gurkanucar/pagination-filter-sort-react/README.md

 ## How to Use?

-### just connect to your api and set your fields, params etc.
+- just connect to your api and set your fields, params etc.
+- you can use **data.json** for trying

 ```
 localhost:3000/search?city=istanbul&restaurantName=&sortDirection=DESC&sortField=reviewsCount&page=8&size=10 // example

 /search         //using antdesign